whatshap/whatshap/README.md

 * Remove reads that represent a subset of another one
 * Extend the example data set to at least two scaffolds
 * Current C++ code uses an iterator over matrix columns as input
+* Parallelize by working on multiple chromosomes in parallel
+* Determine connected components first, then run algorithm in parallel on all of them (need to find conn. comp. also afterwards)

 Notes
 -----